julianraj/ValidatedTextInputLayout/README.md

 ValidatedTextInputLayout
 ========================

-> Android library for text inputs with support for validation.
->> Extended from android design library's _TextInputLayout_.
+>An extension to android design support library's TextInputLayout with validation support

 ## Demo ##